MichalPt/astro-mamagroup-web/README.md

 To sum up, by skipping this optional step you won't be able to locally preview freshly fetched lists of publications.
 But the deployed website will still work in this respect.

 > ***NOTE:*** If the fetching from the ORCID database fails, the list will by default source a cached list of publications from the last successful fetch (timestamp can be visible in the header of the webpage).
-Tha cached files are saved in `/src/content/publications/` and named by the ORCID ID.
+Tha cached JSON files are saved in `/src/content/publications/` and named by the ORCID ID.

 <!-- ### Basic pnpm Commands